Superhorizon isocurvature fluctuations relax tensions: Discussion and Conclusions

-Another generic prediction of the baryon fraction modulation is that there will likely be a galaxy clustering bias associated with the local baryon density, i.e. $b_b = \partial \log \bar{n}_g / \partial \delta_{\obl}$, leading to large-scale modulation of galaxy clustering on the largest scales in the universe.
-In fact, there are tentative detections of excess of clustering of quasars and radio sources on the largest scales \cite{2009.14826,2206.05624} and associated theoretical developments \cite{2207.01569}.
+Another generic prediction of the baryon fraction modulation is that there will likely be a galaxy clustering bias associated with the local baryon density, i.e. $b_b = \partial \log \bar{n}_g / \partial \delta_{\obl}$, leading to large-scale modulation of galaxy clustering on the largest scales in the Universe.
+In fact, there are tentative detections of an excess of clustering of quasars and radio sources on the largest scales \cite{2009.14826,2206.05624} and associated theoretical developments \cite{2207.01569}.
 However, this is an extremely challenging measurement, especially relying on surveys that have not been explicitly designed with large-scale systematics control in mind.
 These should only be visible at $k \lesssim r_c^{-1} \sim 10^{-3}\,{\rm Mpc}^{-1}$, when relativistic effects starts to matter and where systematics render galaxy clustering measurements exceedingly difficult.
-Finally, this model also predicts large-scale correlations in the measurements of the baryon-fraction by any astrophysical means (see e.g. \cite{1208.5229,2013ApJ...778...14G,2023ApJ...944...50W}).
-Note that even if any one method is noisy and biased, due to, erhm, baryonic effects among others, there should be no large-scale correlations in any observable sensitive to global baryon fraction in $\Lambda$CDM.
+Finally, this model also predicts large-scale correlations in the measurements of the baryon fraction by any astrophysical means (see, e.g., \cite{1208.5229,2013ApJ...778...14G,2023ApJ...944...50W}).
+Note that even if any one method is noisy and biased, owing to baryonic effects among others, there should be no large-scale correlations in any observable sensitive to a global baryon fraction in $\Lambda$CDM.
 Both of these approaches are difficult, since the signature will be present only on the largest scales accessible to cosmic surveys if $r_c$ is pushed to be large enough.

-Finally, we would like to reiterate that the modelling in this paper was approximate.
+Finally, we would like to reiterate that the modeling in this paper was approximate.
 Correct modeling would involve exact evolution equations in the presence of very large superhorizon isocurvature fluctuations.
-These will predict the CMB power spectrum exactly and also predict the appropriate form of the CMB tri-spectrum sourced by them.
+These will predict the CMB power spectrum exactly and also predict the appropriate form of the CMB trispectrum sourced by them.